The Big Man: Production

+Filmed at locations in Coalburn, Glasgow and Spain. while filming the main cast stayed in spare rooms of families in Douglas and Coalburn.
+Both Billy and Liam stayed at Springhill Crescent in Douglas.

 Reception

 Critical reception

 The Radio Times wrote "the script turns cartwheels to gain resonance from Mrs Thatcher's duel with the miners, but to little avail: the picture is "pumped-up" yet irredeemably dull." whereas Time Out described the film as "one of Britain's finest existential thrillers in ages...There are minor flaws, but as a portrait of one man's desperate struggle to survive against all odds, the film is tough, taut and intelligently critical of the man's world it depicts."

+Neeson was disappointed by the critical reaction to the film.
+He stated:

 Box office

 The film opened at the Odeon West End and grossed £24,727 in its opening week.
 It went on to gross £268,000 in the UK.